 The disadvantages are that most consumer proposals take 5 years to complete, do considerably more damage to your credit rating then other debt releif options, can be more expensive and offer less flexibility.

 I would argue a consumer proposal does more damage then just filing bankruptcy due to the time-frame to debt freedom being considerably longer.

 In Canada it’s 9 months to a bankruptcy discharge vs. the common 60 month consumer proposal.
-Trustees disclose that a bankruptcy stays on your credit for 6 years, and a consumer proposal for 3 years after completion.
+Trustees disclose that a bankruptcy stays on your credit for 6 years, now understanding bankruptcy is very crucial and a consumer proposal for 3 years after completion.
 So depending on if you choose bankruptcy or a consumer proposal your credit will be bruised for about 7-8 years.

 If you are a second time bankrupt, the time extends to 14 years.

 Regardless of if you choose bankruptcy or a consumer proposal, it is the worst thing you can do to your credit rating.

 1) Trustees make more money off you, for less work.
 I’m not making this up.
 It’s by their own admission that they prefer to sell you a consumer proposal over filing for bankruptcy.

 2) Trustees earn 20% of the funds distributed to your creditors.
 So that means they make more money off you if they work out a deal where your creditors get more money out of you and back to your creditors.